History of Denver: 21st century

 With Denver experiencing so much growth, the large scale transportation projects undertaken by the Regional Transportation District under the leadership of Clarence Marsella, needed to be successful.
 Fortunately, T-REX was completed in November 2006, 22 months ahead of schedule.
 The success of T-REX led to public support for the FasTracks expansion project in 2004.
 These projects helped to alleviate some of the worst traffic congestion in the metro area, allowing for continued growth.

 Through the late 1990s the majority of Denver's economy was concentrated in a few key sectors: energy, government and the military, technology, and agriculture.
 Over the next decade Denver and Colorado attracted new industries and the Colorado Office of Economic Development and International Trade (OEDIT) says the state now has 14 core industries including health care, financial services and tourism.
 This diversification of the economy helped cushion the city and state from the global recession of 2008-2010.
 The fact that Denver's tax base is made up mostly of sales and income tax meant that it felt the economic downturn faster than others, but this meant it also recovered more quickly, helping Denver weather the recession better than many other U.S. cities reliant mainly on property taxes.

-Businessman John Hickenlooper was elected mayor in 2003 and reelected in 2007 with 87% of the vote.
+Businessman John Hickenlooper was elected mayor in 2003 and re-elected in 2007 with 87% of the vote.
 After he was elected governor of Colorado in 2011, Michael Hancock was elected Denver's second African American mayor.